 OpenAI o1-preview and o1-mini

 The new o1-preview and o1-mini by OpenAI are the first so-called “Large Reasoning Models” (LRMs).
 Before producing an output, these models perform some internal thinking to plan and iterate towards a solution.
 While this approach improves reasoning capabilities (also reflected by the scores in DevQualityEval), it comes at a high cost.
 The intermediate reasoning is billed in addition to any input and output tokens that usually make up the price for LLM usage.
 Since the internal reasoning is currently omitted and cannot be controlled, this results in a somewhat intransparent pricing model.
 Costs for LRMs can add up fast.
 In our case, we spent an approximate $1.79 on average when evaluating each model for the DevQualityEval v0.6 benchmark.
 Until now, there was only one extreme outlier: Anthropic’s Claude 3 Opus at $12.90 because of its high price.
 Benchmarking OpenAI’s new models cost us a whopping $76.91 for o1-preview and $8.68 for o1-mini.
-Also, inference time is slower than the average of 6.9s per task, especially for the o1-preview model at 23.3s per task.
-The previous slowest model was Xwin 70B with 19.9s per task, followed by DeepSeek V2 Coder at 17.9s per task.
+Also, inference time is slower than the average of 6.9s per response, especially for the o1-preview model at 23.3s per response.
+The previous slowest model was Xwin 70B with 19.9s per response, followed by DeepSeek V2 Coder at 17.9s per response.

 Both o1-preview and o1-mini score exceptionally well at 98.6% and 96.9% respectively, beating Claude 3.5 Sonnet (95.5%), GPT-4o (94.3%) and DeepSeek V2 Chat (93.6%).
 As already mentioned, comparing pricing is hard due to the internal reasoning tokens of LRMs.
 In that regard, o1-mini beat Claude 3 Opus both in score (96.9% vs. 93.0%) but also from a price-point of view, costing us a total of $8.68 vs. $12.9.
 While o1-preview is the overall best model, it also stands out by its high Ruby score (98.2%), beating the second-best Ruby model, which surprisingly is GPT-4o (96.5%) and not o1-mini.